SpecterOps/TierZeroTable/README.md

 - YES - Takeover - A publicly known abuse technique to takeover one or more Tier Zero assets exists and works in environments with default configurations.
 - YES - Disruption - A publicly known abuse technique to disrupt the operations of Tier Zero assets exists and works in environments with default configurations.
 - NO - No publicly known abuse technique to compromise Tier Zero assets in an environment with default configurations exists.
+- IT DEPENDS - A publicly known abuse technique to takeover or disrupt Tier Zero exists and works in some configurations.

 ### Compromise by configuration
 Whether a publicly known abuse technique exists that allows compromise of Tier Zero assets using this asset, which is enabled do to a common non-default (mis)configuration.